 The new coronavirus is a rapidly spreading disease for which we have no natural immunity.
-While there are vaccines available, it is unclear how long it will take for them to be readily available to the public.
+While there are vaccines available and anyone eligible is encouraged to get one, it is still possible that you can contract or transmit the virus after being vaccinated.
 One of the best ways to slow or stop the pandemic is to separate people.
 Social distancing, quarantine, and isolation all are types of separation.

 Social distancing is when everyone, including those who don’t have symptoms, keeps 6 feet away from each other to lower the chances of spreading the virus.
 Isolation is when someone who is sick or who suspects they may have coronavirus segregates themselves while they recover.